 Limit Named Drivers

 Adding young or inexperienced drivers increases premiums significantly.
-Only add drivers who regularly use your Toyota.
+Only list drivers who regularly use your Toyota.

 6

-Garaging your Toyota overnight and installing an approved alarm or immobiliser can reduce premiums.
-Let your insurer know about security features.
+Garaging your Toyota overnight - particularly if you own a HiLux or LandCruiser - can reduce your premium.
+Let your insurer know about secure parking and any aftermarket security devices.

 Toyota Theft & Safety in Australia

-Key facts about Toyota vehicle security and safety performance in Australia.
+Key facts about Toyota vehicle security and safety performance for Australian owners.

 🔒 Toyota Theft Risk in Australia

-• Modern Toyotas (2015+) have advanced immobiliser systems
+• Modern Toyotas (2018+) feature advanced immobiliser and smart-key systems

 • Toyota Corolla (2019+): 5-star ANCAP rating